-Argos is a British catalogue retailer operating in the United Kingdom and Ireland, and a subsidiary of Home Retail Group.
-The company trades both through physical stores and online, with over 750 stores and 800 million website visits a year, making it one of the UK’s largest online retailers.
+Argos is a British catalogue retailer operating in the United Kingdom and Ireland, and a subsidiary of Sainsbury’s.
+The company trades both through physical stores and online, with over eight hundred stores and eight hundred million website visits a year.
+It is one of the UK’s largest online retailers.
 Argos approached Datalynx in 2008, seeking help with the creation of a multimedia database of their printed and website catalogues.
 The goal?
 To create a database they could use for all media channels, including the printed catalogue and website.
 This would improve the management of the information, and significantly improve website users’ experience.

 The catalogue was successfully categorised, converted and loaded to the multi media database.
 Our work significantly improved the Argos website search capability.
-It made searches for products quicker and easier thereby improving the overall customer experience and helping Argos on its impressive journey as one of the UK’s most successful retailers.
+It made searches for products quicker and easier, thereby improving customer experience and helping Argos on its journey as one of the UK’s most successful retailers.